 Capability-6.3.10-4: It is recommended that the ZSM framework can support the capability to enable an NDT MnS producer to perform actions in order to fulfil the requirements on input or output data accuracy as requested by the authorized NDT MnS consumer.

 NOTE: Example of actions to fulfil input or output data accuracy may be tightening input data synch, examining the need for model improvement.

 Annex A (informative):

-Editor’s Note: The report will identify existing specifications and solutions (both ETSI and external ones) that can be leveraged to maximize synergies.
-Collaboration with other SDOs (e.g. in IRTF NMRG, ITU-T SG13) will be recommended when appropriate.

 Annex B (normative):

 Annex (informative): Change History